Logius-standaarden/fsc-core/draft-fsc-core-00-specifications.md

 1. The Manager is provided by a Peer with the same PeerID as specified in `grant.data.service.peer_id`.
 1. The Manager is provided by a Peer who has an Inway which is offering the Service specified in `grant.data.service.name`.
 1. The Peer ID provided by the X.509 certificate used by the component requesting the access token matches the value of the field `grant.data.outway.peer_id`.
+1. The certificate provided as client_id contains the same public key as specified in `grant.data.outway.public_key_fingerprint`

 The Manager **MUST** include the address of the Inway in the field `aud` of the access token.